 - Lettice plants one of Anne's earrings at the crime scene, convinced that her stepmother was guilty but unable to find any evidence of it.

 - Gossipy Hens: Several of them.
 Miss Marple humorously admits she is one at one point.

 - May–December Romance: Leonard and Griselda.
-He's 20 years older than her, she had many other suitors, and he proposed to her within 24 hours of meeting her despite the fact, as she cheerfully puts it, that "I am everything you disaprove of in a woman."
-That's why it's so "odd" (see above) that they really are Happily Married.
+He's 20 years older than her, she had many other suitors, and he proposed to her within 24 hours of meeting her despite the fact, as she cheerfully puts it, that "I am everything you disapprove of in a woman."

 - Your Cheating Heart: Mrs Protheroe's affair with Lawrence Redding.